Cable Data Rate

 Cable Length vs Data Rate vs Rise Time

-cable assemblies next page.
+Section topic; cable assemblies next page.

-Cable Derating Guide Lines
+General rules and Cable Derating Guide Lines [for heat not speed].

 The balanced voltage digital interface circuit can generally be utilized on data, timing or clock, and control circuits where the signaling rate on these circuits is up to 10 megabits per second (Mb/s).
 The terminated voltage digital interface circuit can generally be utilized on data, timing or clock, and control circuits where the signaling rate on these circuits exceeds 10 Mb/s.
 An example of an balanced [differential ended] interface would be the RS422 Circuit.

 b.
-The interconnecting wire or cable is exposed to extraneous noise sources that may cause an unwanted voltage in excess of plus or minus one volt measured differentially between the signal conductor and circuit common ground at the load end of the wire or cable with
+The interconnecting cable is exposed to extraneous noise sources that may cause an unwanted voltage in excess of plus or minus one volt measured differentially between the signal conductor and circuit common ground at the load end of the cable [measured with a 50-ohm resistor substituted for the generator].

-Leroy's Web Page
+Larry's Web Page

 Home

-Electronic Parts and Equipment Distributors Electronic Component Manufacturers OEM Electronic Equipment Manufacturers EDA Software Producers CAD/CAE Software Engineering Standards, Book Stores, and Publications Interface/Embedded Computer Bus Electronic Engineering Design Data Engineering Reference Information.
+Electronic Parts and Equipment Distributors Electronic Component Manufacturers OEM Electronic Equipment Manufacturers EDA Software Producers CAD/CAE Software Engineering Standards, EE Publications Interface/Embedded Computer Bus Electronic Engineering Design Data Engineering Reference Information.

 DistributorsComponents Equipment Software Standards Buses Design Reference